 Your Practical Driving Test will last about 38-40 minutes and will cover a wide range of road and traffic situations.
 You will be expected to demonstrate that you know the Highway Code and can maintain a safe standard of driving throughout the test.
 The standard weekday test fee is £62.00.
 Full time Test Centres may also conduct tests at weekends although a higher fee will be charged for this.
 (BEWARE NON-OFFICIAL BOOKING SITES WHO WILL CHARGE A HIDDEN ADMIN FEE ON TOP OF THE OFFICIAL TEST FEE!!!!!).
 A link to the OFFICIAL site is at the bottom of this page.

 After introducing him/herself, the examiner will ask you to read and sign the insurance and residency declaration on your driving test report form (DL25).
 The test will then begin with a check of your eyesight (if you fail this, your test will be cancelled and you will lose your fee, so ensure you take your glasses with you if you need them for driving!).
 You will be asked to read a convenient number plate that is a distance of 20.5 metres away.
-After completing the eyesight test you will be asked TWO vehicle safety questions (See "Show & Tell" section below).
+After completing the eyesight test you will be asked ONE vehicle safety questions (See "Show & Tell" section below).
 The examiner will then join you in the car and explain the remainder of the test to you.
-As well as covering forward driving the test will include ONE reversing exercise and a ten minute period of "independent driving".
+As well as covering forward driving the test will include ONE reversing exercise and a twenty minute period of "independent driving" either following signs and directions, or following instructions from a Tom Tom Sat Nav.
 The reversing exercise will be selected from the following;

 You may also be asked to carry out a Controlled (ie Emergency) Stop exercise.